by Andrew Mattison

 At its simplest, meter in English is the use of patterns of stressed and unstressed syllables to order poetic lines.
 The basics of meter can be found in the Princeton Encyclopedia of Poetry and Poetics, M. H. Abrams’s Glossary of Literary Terms, and any good introductory poetry textbook; in-depth treatments include Paul Fussell’s classic Poetic Meter and Poetic Form and Thomas Carper and Derek Attridge’s more recent Meter and Meaning.
 Applying it in a more advanced way, however, can be complicated; meter has a long and tangled history, having meant very different things to different eras and schools of poetry, and there is no consensus on what precisely it is, how it works, and how different metrical practices across literary history relate to each other.

 There is no doubt, however, that most poetry in English written before 1900, and a fair amount of it after, was intended to sound in the reader’s ear as metrical, and most commonly as iambic pentameter, a metrical form in which each line has five stressed syllables, most of which follow an unstressed syllable.
-There is also no doubt that in these poems meter exists in an inextricable relationship to meaning; a poet chooses his form and his sound based on the idea the poem is trying to convey but also recognizes that form and sound will lead the reader in the direction of a particular interpretation.
+There is also no doubt that in these poems meter exists in an inextricable relationship to meaning; a poet chooses form and sound based on the idea the poem is trying to convey but also recognizes that form and sound will lead the reader in the direction of a particular interpretation.
 On the other hand, sometimes a needed word or phrase just sounds the way it sounds, and what matters about it is the image or sense it conveys.
 If we analyze only the sound of a poem, we haven’t done much at all until we see how sound is conveying meaning—which we only can see when we recognize that sometimes it isn’t.
 So with these many qualfications, I’ll suggest a few things about the role meter can have in the explication of poetry.

 The first important distinction to make is between scansion and metrical criticism.
 Scansion (the verb is to scan) is the act of going through part or all of a poem to figure out which syllables are meant to be stressed and which are unstressed, and secondarily understanding the relationship between the combination of stresses in any given line and the overall pattern of the meter the poet is relying on.
 Metrical analysis is devoted to the function of accent or stress in sense.
 Neither of them necessarily involves the other.